This chapter is being reviewed in light of comments solicited by the Committee from the public.

 Anyone who copies original expression from a copyrighted work during the term of the copyright without the owner’s permission infringes the copyright.

 On the plaintiff’s copyright infringement claim, the plaintiff has the burden of proving by a preponderance of the evidence that:

 1. the plaintiff is the owner of a valid copyright; and

-2. the defendant copied original elements from the copyrighted work.
+2. the defendant copied original expression from the copyrighted work.